golemfactory/goth/README.md

 pip install goth
 ```

 It is encouraged to use a Python virtual environment.
-TODO

 ## Usage